Key Takeaways

 On true normal to oily skin, usually no. I do not find it to be one of those cleansers that leaves your face feeling tight two minutes later.
 It foams, but it still feels measured rather than harsh.

-That said, context matters.
-If your skin is already dehydrated, over-exfoliated, or dealing with strong acne actives, even a cleanser like this can start to feel a bit too lean.
-That is why some people say it feels balanced and others say it feels drying.
-They are often not using it on the same kind of skin.
+Context matters though.
+If your skin is already dehydrated, over-exfoliated, or dealing with a strong acne routine, even this cleanser can start to feel a bit too lean.
+That is why some people say it feels balanced and others say it feels drying — they are often not using it on the same kind of skin.

-If your skin gets oily and flaky at the same time, that is usually a sign that the answer is not as simple as "use the strongest cleanser possible."
-My guide on oily skin but flaky goes deeper into that problem.
+If your skin gets shiny but also flaky at the same time, the answer usually is not "use a stronger cleanser."
+My guide on oily skin but flaky goes deeper into that specific problem.

 What do ceramides, niacinamide, and hyaluronic acid actually do in a cleanser?

-These are the ingredients that make this cleanser feel more supportive than a random cheap foaming wash.
-Ceramides help support the skin barrier, niacinamide is included to help keep the formula feeling calmer and less irritating, and hyaluronic acid is there to help with surface hydration rather than letting the cleanse feel too stripped.
+These are what make this cleanser feel more considered than a random cheap foaming wash.
+Ceramides support the skin barrier, niacinamide helps keep the formula feeling calmer, and hyaluronic acid is there so the cleanse does not feel completely stripping.

-I would keep expectations realistic, though.
-This is still a rinse-off cleanser, so I do not think of these ingredients as doing the same job they would do in a serum or moisturizer.
-Their value here is more about helping the formula feel balanced and less harsh, not transforming your skin in one step.
+Keep expectations realistic, though.
+This is a rinse-off cleanser.
+These ingredients are not doing the same job they would do in a serum or moisturizer left on the skin.
+Their value here is mostly in helping the formula feel balanced and less harsh — not transforming your skin in a single step.

 Is this cleanser good for acne-prone skin?

-It can be, especially if you want a non-comedogenic cleanser that keeps things simple.
-I think it is a good option for acne-prone skin that already uses leave-on treatments, because sometimes your cleanser does not need to do everything.
+It can be, especially if you want a non-comedogenic cleanser that keeps things simple and leaves the treatment work to your leave-on products.
+For acne-prone skin that already uses retinoids, benzoyl peroxide, or acids, sometimes your cleanser does not need to do more.

-If your skin breaks out easily and you are shopping more specifically for that concern, my roundup on the best cleanser for oily acne-prone skin gives you stronger acne-focused options too.
+If acne is a main concern and you are looking specifically at cleanser options, my roundup on the best cleanser for oily acne-prone skin covers stronger active-based options too.

 Can sensitive skin use it, or is it better for resilient oily skin?

-Sensitive skin can sometimes use it well because it is fragrance-free and does not try to do too much.
-But I would still say it is a safer match for resilient normal-to-oily or combination skin than for skin that gets red, stings easily, or reacts to almost everything.
+Sensitive skin can sometimes use it because it is fragrance-free and does not try to do too much.
+But it is a safer match for resilient normal-to-oily or combination skin than for skin that gets red, stings easily, or reacts to most things.

-For truly sensitive skin, the question is not just "is this cleanser gentle?"
-It is also "does my skin even like foaming cleansers at all?"
-If the answer is usually no, then a softer, jelly or cream cleanser may simply be the smarter format.
+For truly sensitive skin the question is not just "is this cleanser gentle?" — it is also "does my skin even like foaming cleansers at all?"
+If the answer is usually no, a jelly or cream format is probably the smarter starting point regardless of which brand it is.

 Does it help with oil control and visible pores?